All Products

 Mount a PAI model

-You can register the models that a service requires as public PAI AI Assets to centrally manage them in PAI.
+Register the models that a service requires as public PAI AI Assets to centrally manage them in PAI.
 For more information, see Register and manage models.
-You can then mount the models to service instances in read-only mode during service deployment.
+Mount the models to service instances in read-only mode during service deployment.

-The following figure shows the configuration interface in the console.
+The following figure shows the console configuration interface.

 image